Our Scholar Network

 Professor, MID Program Chair and GPO School of Industrial and Graphic Design College of Architecture, Design and Construction Auburn University

-Tin-Man Lau originally from Hong Kong, worked for the Taiwan Kolin Co., Ltd. (A corporation branch of Mitsubishi, Japan) as an assistant engineer before his graduate study.
+Tin-Man Lau, originally from Hong Kong, worked for the Taiwan Kolin Co., Ltd. (A corporation branch of Mitsubishi, Japan) as an assistant engineer before his graduate study.
 He joined the faculty at the Auburn University in 1986.
 He has published and presented papers nationally and internationally.
 He has also lectured and taught at numerous universities in China and Taiwan.
 He was invited to teach at National Cheng Kung University and Shu-Te University in Taiwan sponsored by the Minister of Education and the National Science Council of Taiwan as a visiting Professor.
 Since 2004 he has directed the annual Study Abroad Taiwan Program at Auburn University bringing Auburn Student to Taiwan for Design Education Exchange.
 He is also an independent design consultant specialized in developing consumer products.
 During his tenure at Auburn, he has directed student design projects sponsored by NASA (aerospace products), Brother International (consumer electronic products), DOE (Department of Energy, sustainable products), Frigidaire (power equipment), PlayCore / GameTime (playground equipment), SummerClassics, Peak Season (out-door furniture), Winsted (security furniture), etc. He has also participated design research projects funded by IBM, SeikoMead, and NASA.
 His research and teaching interests include design semantics, cultural aesthetics, design methodologies, new product development, rapid prototyping, and 3D computer modeling.
-He was recently named by DesignIntelligence magazine as one of the Design Educators of the Year in 2007, and one of the Most Admired Educators of the Year in 2008, 2009, and 2013.
-He was also awarded Alumni Professorship by the Auburn Alumni Association (2010-2015).
+He was named by DesignIntelligence magazine as one of the Design Educators of the Year, and one of the Most Admired Educators of the Year.
+He was also awarded Alumni Professorship by the Auburn Alumni Association.

 • Gary Liguori, PhD, FACSM